A variety of danish pastries made with puff pastry and phyllo doughA variety of danish pastries made with puff pastry and phyllo dough

 The popularity of Danish pastries spread throughout Europe and eventually to the United States, where they became a staple in bakeries and cafes.
 In Denmark, the traditional fillings for Danish pastries include almond paste, custard, and jam.
 These pastries are often enjoyed with a cup of coffee or tea as a mid-morning or afternoon snack.
 Today, Danish pastries can be found in a variety of flavors and styles, but the traditional ingredients and techniques remain an important part of their history and appeal.

-See also Can I substitute puff pastry for phyllo dough in Danish pastries?
+See also Can I substitute graham cracker crust for pie crust in a recipe?

 How to prepare puff pastry for Danish pastries.